 Ice Breaker Games

-These are played in the first few weeks to ease social tensions and allow new students to be welcomed in ways designed to put them at ease.
+These are played in the first few weeks of school, in order to ease social tensions and allow new students to be welcomed in ways designed to put them at ease.

 Teacher Check-ins and Introductions

-Classroom teachers check-in on new students in all classes and the playground.
+Classroom teachers check-in on new students in all classes, as well as on the playground.
 They also introduce new students to all enrichment teachers.

 Teachers may select ambassadors from their classes who help new students as they go through their day.